Ostuni, Apulia, Italy

 The land, and other local growers, provide much of the organic produce that guests are offered for breakfast and at the communal table.
 There is also a 200-year-old stone oven that's perfect for roasting locally-raised meats and fresh fish.

-The masseria is located in the heart of Puglia, only 3km from the impossibly pretty white town of Ostuni.
-There are several beaches, such as Torre Guacetto, within easy reach, as well as the historic towns of Cisternino, Alberobello, Martina Franca, Lecce, and Polignano al Mare.
+The masseria is located in the heart of Puglia, only 3km from the impossibly pretty white town of Ostuni and within minutes of several several beaches, such as Torre Guacetto.
+The historic towns of Cisternino, with its dizzying maze of streets, the UNESCO-designated Alberobello with its darling trulli, the charming circular village of Locorotondo and Baroque Martina Franco are all easy daytrips.
+Alluring Lecce and the well-heeled port town of Polignano al Mare are a bit further afield, easily accessible via a drive through the picturesque Itrian countryside.
 The owners can help with restaurant bookings, visits to local workshops, and much more.

 Ostuni, Italy.
 Nearest airport: Brindisi (15 minutes), Bari (one hour).